rolledhand/authored-DRTs/README.md

 # authored-DRTs

-Authored OCIO display rendering views built around OpenDRT v1.1, with a lean set of supporting camera/log spaces and custom JP2499DRT looks.
+Authored OCIO display-rendering families built around OpenDRT v1.1 and JP2499DRT, with a lean set of supporting color-management infrastructure.

 This repository is intended as a practical creative (heavily authored and personally biased) display config rather than a neutral color-management option.
 I've made something pleasant for my eyes/direction and it'll hopefully be pleasant for yours as well.